Our Millennials Study Now Underway

 How family enterprises can understand and integrate Millennials, and harness their innovation and creativity, is at the heart of our study of the Millennial Generation in Business Families.
 While much research has been done on the Millennial generation globally, this is the first in-depth exploration of Millennials in business families and their Baby Boomer parents.
 Our study examines how members of the Millennial generation in business families think about their lives, careers, and family enterprise; and how their parents think about them.
 It explores how to integrate the Millennial generation into various roles in the family enterprise, and how to understand what motivates Millennials in today’s world.

-The findings of this study will be published in a white paper at the end of 2018 and discussed at a conference on next generation development at a date to be determined.
+The findings of this study will be published in a white paper in 2019.

 Articles of Interest